 Answer

-The correct answer is #1 with the form of “My garden has green peppers, carrots, and three different kinds of tomatoes.”
+The correct answer is #1 with the form “My garden has green peppers, carrots, and three different kinds of tomatoes.”

 - Maggie broke her leg while jumping into the pool and has to wear a cast for eight weeks.